GalSwid/The-ADT/README.md

 - If the new bridge height is less than the minimum value in the heap, it updates the minimum value and calls the FixHeap function to update the heap.

 ## The Best Road
+- The efficiency of the operation is O(1) in the worst case.

 ```cpp
 int WhichRoad(float truckHeight)